eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* R
 	- SQL, JSON, and unstructured data
 	- Amazon Web Services ecosystem
++ used mixed methods to inform/drive product prioritization, via quantitative data (e.g., metrics and data analytics) and qualitative data (e.g., user feedback)
 + You have familiarity with any query language like SQL, SPL etc.
 + Bonus: experience with Kubernetes, Terraform, AWS, Puppet.
 + Familiarity with Python, React, GraphQL, and MySQL or similar relational databases
 + Familiarity with Python, React, GraphQL and online storage systems such as MySQL or MyRocks
++ Data visualization with ggplot and matplotlib.
++ skill set:
+	- solid-hands-on skills in sourcing, cleaning, manipulating, analyzing, visualizing, and modeling real data.
+	- Break down complex problems into manageable steps that have an immediate impact on critical, real-world projects, without losing sight of long-terms roadmaps.
 + skill set:
 	- Curious mindset : Solve ambiguous business problems using in-depth analysis to discover and size opportunities for growth levers.
 	- Empower stakeholders: Be a strategic partner to product and engineering and drive data informed decisions